 Everyone—including executives, administrators, and managers—can create dashboards and audit trails thanks to the built-in tools that come with Workday Compensation.
-It even allows you to set up alerts or other notifications to prompt actions, helping to improve the efficiency of decision-making.
+It even allows you to set up alerts or other notifications to prompt actions, helping to improve decision-making efficiency.

-Knowing what your rewards are and how to access them is an important factor in creating a workforce centered around individualized attention and focused solutions for anything and everything compensation-related.
+Knowing your rewards and how to access them is an essential factor in creating a workforce centered around individualized attention and focused solutions for anything and everything compensation-related.

 The Workday Compensation Feature You May Not Be Using…

-Benchmark Job Data also combines multiple sources of data within the Workday system, allowing you to assess your total rewards programs to see if you’re really offering people what they want from a benefits and compensation standpoint.
-It also allows you to analyze performance and talent attributes, which will help you improve your reporting capabilities in the long run.
+Benchmark Job Data also combines multiple data sources within the Workday system, allowing you to assess your total rewards programs to see if you’re offering people what they want from a benefits and compensation standpoint.
+It also enables you to analyze performance and talent attributes, which will help you improve your reporting capabilities in the long run.

-This allows you to essentially “check-up” on yourself to ensure you are offering employees competitive pay and benefits that can stand up against your competitors.
-If you haven’t been taking advantage of this great feature, now may be the time.
+This allows you to essentially “check up” on yourself to ensure you are offering employees competitive pay and benefits that can stand up against your competitors.
+If you haven’t taken advantage of this great feature, now may be the time.